 Artificial Intelligence and Job Loss Debate

-David Autor, Economic Proffesor at MIT, claims that the economy is “hollowed out” by the intelligent machines (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
-New jobs are emerging at the bottom of economic ladder; jobs in the middle of the ladder are lost through automations and offshore outsourcing.
-According to Carnegie Mellon Mitchell, “the economic impact will be huge” (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
-The professors asserts, “We’re at the beginning of a 10-year period where we’re going to transition from computers that can’t understand language to a point where computers can understand quite a bit about language” (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
-Martin Ford, a software developer and an author, gives a diverse view on the topic.
+David Autor, Economic Professor at MIT, claims that the economy is “hollowed out” by intelligent machines (“Will Artificial Intelligence Lead to Unemployment?”
+2011).
+New jobs are emerging at the bottom of the economic ladder; jobs in the middle of the ladder are lost through automation and offshore outsourcing.
+According to Carnegie Mellon Mitchell, “the economic impact will be huge” (“Will Artificial Intelligence Lead to Unemployment?”
+2011).
+The professor asserts, “We’re at the beginning of a 10-year period where we’re going to transition from computers that can’t understand language to a point where computers can understand quite a bit about language” (“Will Artificial Intelligence Lead to Unemployment?”
+2011).
+Martin Ford, a software developer, and an author gives a diverse view on the topic.
 According to him, intelligence machines will have no disastrous effect on the economy.
 Artificial Intelligence will not simply displace people.
-Adoption of machines signifies the end of the traditional capitalist labor market.
+The adoption of machines signifies the end of the traditional capitalist labor market.
 According to the author, “It’s not just about unemployment,” but the change “is about consumers.
-As people lose their incomes they can no longer go out and buy things.” (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
+As people lose their incomes they can no longer go out and buy things.” (“Will Artificial Intelligence Lead to Unemployment?”
+2011).

-Ford further argues that with the increase in the use of artificial intelligence machines, the unskilled labor becomes very vulnerable.
+Ford further argues that with the increase in the use of artificial intelligence machines, unskilled labor becomes very vulnerable.
 The machines will easily uptake the medieval tasks.
-He says, “this doesn’t mean that machines won’t also figure out how to flip burgers” (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
-He observed that job loses will increase to the extent that the only solution will the government taxation and income distribution policies.
+He says, “this doesn’t mean that machines won’t also figure out how to flip burgers” (“Will Artificial Intelligence Lead to Unemployment?”
+2011).
+He observed that job losses will increase to the extent that the only solution will the government taxation and income distribution policies.

-Several counter arguments have been put forward as for the negative impact of intelligent machines.
+Several counterarguments have been put forward to the negative impact of intelligent machines.
 Some believe that the negative influence of artificial intelligence machines is transitional and will enhance economic development.
-Robin Hanson, a professor at George Mason University in Fairfax, Va., says, “substitute cheaply for … most human cognitive tasks,” such transition will have “a lot of overall positives” (“Will Artificial Intelligence Lead to Unemployment?,” 2011).
+Robin Hanson, a professor at George Mason University in Fairfax, Va., says, “substitute cheaply for … most human cognitive tasks,” such transition will have “a lot of overall positives” (“Will Artificial Intelligence Lead to Unemployment?”
+2011).
 The machines will be able to produce much wealth at a lower cost, which will enhance the economy.

-Experts such as Gary Marcus believe that robotic revolution is catching up with human revolution.
+Experts such as Gary Marcus believe that the robotic revolution is catching up with the human revolution.
 In his contribution to the New Yorker, he says that robots will outsmart humans and in “… a century from now, nobody will much care about how long it took, only what happened next.”
-The expert believes that machines will work out complex medical problems, program itself, and work 24 hours in a perfect condition.
+The expert believes that machines will work out complex medical problems, the program itself, and work 24 hours in perfect condition.
 Marcus believes that Artificial Intelligence is a real threat to the labor market.
 Many people lose jobs like I.B.M.
-Watson Engagement Advisor, who has the capacity to answer technical questions with great accuracy.
-Critics further believe that machines will replace doctors, bankers, meteorologist, and teachers.
-According to the author, human being will lose control over machines, and artificial intelligence gadgets will rule the world economy.
+Watson Engagement Advisor, who can answer technical questions with great accuracy.
+Critics further believe that machines will replace doctors, bankers, meteorologists, and teachers.
+According to the author, human beings will lose control over machines, and artificial intelligence gadgets will rule the world economy.
 The euphoria over the capability of Artificial Intelligence is only a small proportion of its power that has been displayed.

-Moreover, in order to keep up with the fast-changing world, the software has to be updated from time to time to maintain competitiveness.
+Moreover, to keep up with the fast-changing world, the software has to be updated from time to time to maintain competitiveness.
 Additionally, humans are also needed to deal with computer viruses.
-Virus removal requires human intelligence in order to fight it off.
-Additionally, it is true that the productivity of artificial intelligence does not need lunch breaks unlike a human; its productivity will certainly be higher.
+Virus removal requires human intelligence to fight it off.
+Additionally, indeed, the productivity of artificial intelligence does not need lunch breaks unlike a human; its productivity will certainly be higher.
 Unfortunately, Artificial Intelligence lacks flexibility when it is computerized to do a certain job; robots, for example, will only stick to that job.
 In addition, this is not all we need in an accident-prone workplace.
-Technology machines are rigid and lack the flexibility of human brains that can cooperate with each other, solving problems through verbal and non-verbal communication is what a company needs.
+Technology machines are rigid and lack the flexibility of human brains that can cooperate, solving problems through verbal and non-verbal communication is what a company needs.
 Humans have a huge advantage because we are social animals.
 Effective communication allows people to work together as a team through information exchange; humans can find out and solve the problem through teamwork.
 This is because it is too risky to rely solely on Artificial Intelligence.
-Accident-prone workplace coupled with the flexibility of the human brain guarantee a spot of human in the workplace.
+An accident-prone workplace coupled with the flexibility of the human brain guarantee a spot of human in the workplace.

-Artificial Intelligence is known as an advanced technology.
-Advanced technology requires a huge cost of production and maintenance that not every company is able to afford.
+Artificial Intelligence is known as advanced technology.
+Advanced technology requires a huge cost of production and maintenance that not every company can afford.
 Undeniably, small-scale companies do not have such high revenue to purchase artificial intelligence in bulk.
-Human labor is needed in such working environment (Weaver, 2013).
-Moreover, even large-scale companies want to cut their production cost in order to maximize their profit.
-Besides, they may hire workers from the third world, i.e. China, Indonesia and Africa.
-When hiring workers from these countries, companies can pay minimum wages to workers, hence reduce their production cost, at the same time, maintaining productivity.
-Thanks to capitalist economy, in the aim of maximizing profit, companies indirectly provide more job opportunities around the world
+Human labor is needed in such a working environment (Weaver, 2013).
+Moreover, even large-scale companies want to cut their production cost to maximize their profit.
+Besides, they may hire workers from the third world, i.e. China, Indonesia, and Africa.
+When hiring workers from these countries, companies can pay minimum wages to workers, hence reducing their production costs, at the same time, maintaining productivity.
+Thanks to a capitalist economy, to maximize profit, companies indirectly provide more job opportunities around the world